 - 10,000 psi differential pressure

 - 2-3/8” to 2-7/8” Valve = 1.135 square inch flow

 - 3-1/2” and larger = 2.50 square inch flow

-A downhole shut in tool’s purpose is to enable the well-bore to be shut in downhole rather than at surface.
-The process of shutting in a well downhole eliminates the “well bore storage effects”.
-Well bore storage effects are the result of long lengths of production tubing that need to be pressurized before the buildup can be recorded.
-The benefit of using a downhole shut in tool is to allow for a quicker well build up and better pressure data quality.
-This saves operators money on down time, and gives reservoir engineers better data for their calculations.
+Downhole shut-in tools enable operators to shut in the wellbore downhole rather than at the surface, eliminating the “wellbore storage effects”.
+Wellbore storage effects are the result of long lengths of production tubing that need to be pressurized before the build-up can be recorded.
+The benefit of using a downhole shut-in tool is to allow for a quicker well build-up and better pressure data quality, saving operators money on downtime and giving reservoir engineers better data for their calculations.

 There is usually a pressure recording device below the valve which records the pressure response of the formation being tested as the valve is opened or closed.
-The formation is allowed to flow for a sufficient length of time to ensure that it is drawn down to a desired level.
-After this draw down period is complete, the shut in valve is used to shut in the well.
-The formation pressure is allowed to build up for a sufficient period of time to allow it to reach a desired level, before another draw down period is started.
-The entire process is then sometimes repeated immediately to acquire more pressure data from another drawdown/build-up test.
+The formation is allowed to flow for a sufficient length of time to ensure that it is drawn down to the desired level.
+After this draw-down period is complete, the shut-in valve is used to shut in the well.
+The formation pressure is allowed to build up, allowing the pressure to reach the desired level before another draw-down period is started.
+The entire process is sometimes repeated immediately to acquire more pressure data from another drawdown/build-up test.

-DataCan is able to manufacture a custom equalizing sub that wil integrate directly into the top of the valve housing.
+DataCan is able to manufacture a custom equalizing sub that will integrate directly into the top of the valve housing.
 The DataCan mechanical equalizing solution means that your crossover solution will have at least one less potential leak path.
-DataCan highly recommends using an integrated mechanical equalizing sub to connect the downhole shut in tool to the lock mandrel.
+DataCan highly recommends using an integrated mechanical equalizing sub to connect the downhole shut-in tool to the lock mandrel.